From the South

 Booking lines are open from 8.30am to 5pm Monday to Saturday.
 Lines are closed Sundays and Bank Holiday.

 Telephone 01935 823888.

 New multi-storey car park and associated changes

 Our new multi-storey car park has opened.
-Our existing car park (P1) will no longer be available for public use.
+Our existing car park (P1) is no longer available for public use.

 The car park is situated opposite the hospital’s main reception and will provide 650 spaces for patients, visitors and staff.
 Stairs and lifts are available from all floors.

 Our new car park is barrier-controlled, and uses pay-on-exit system.
 Other parts of the hospital site, including the drop-off points outside main reception and outside the Women’s Hospital entrance remain monitored by automatic number plate recognition cameras.